Molwickpedia

 Because of the content of elements of climate, like the Sun, the clouds, the rain, and the stars, the temporal sequence can be classified into the category of spring stories.

-All the stories are educational but in the brief stories for babies (up to 3 years old) this characteristic is always accentuated.
 In this case, in addition to the cited description, it is interesting to note that in the whole of the tale, the stars are not mentioned even though they are in the title.
 Notwithstanding, the telling of the passing of the days and how the sky changes will provoke either questions or explanations of what happens when the same circumstances are present and instead of being during the day it is night.

 In other words, the concepts of day, night and stars are also intimately related with this spring story and that is why we chose to include the stars in the title of this bedtime story for babies.